 Selling, general, and administrative.
-Selling, general, and administrative expenses ("SG&A") for fiscal 2017 were \$198.7 million, compared to \$204.5 million, during fiscal 2016; which, on a percentage of sales basis, remained flat at 10.9% of net sales.
+SG&A for fiscal 2017 was \$198.7 million, compared to \$204.5 million, during fiscal 2016; which, on a percentage of sales basis, remained flat at 10.9% of net sales.
 The decrease of \$5.8 million was largely comprised of decreases in payroll and related costs, general maintenance, and property taxes, and a decrease in third party freight costs; as cost benefits were realized during fiscal 2017 from the operational efficiency initiatives that were substantially completed during fiscal 2016.

 Interest expense, net.
 Interest expense for fiscal 2017 was \$21.2 million, compared to \$24.9 million for fiscal 2016.
-The decrease of \$3.7 million related largely to our decreased principal balance of both our mortgage loan and U.S. revolving credit facility.
+The decrease of \$3.7 million related largely to our decreased principal balance of both our 2006 CMBS mortgage loan and revolving credit facility.
 Additionally, in fiscal 2016, we paid the remaining balance of our previous Canadian revolving credit facility, which related to our operations in Canada, that have since ceased.

-Provision for income taxes.
+(Benefit from) provision for income taxes.
 Our effective tax rate was (557.2)% and 6.5% for fiscal 2017 and fiscal 2016, respectively.
-Our effective tax rate for fiscal 2017 primarily was a result of a release of a substantial portion of our valuation allowance, as the positive evidence outweighed the negative evidence in considering the recoverability of our deferred tax assets (see Note 5 to our Consolidated Financial Statements).
+Our effective tax rate for fiscal 2017 primarily was a result of a release of a substantial portion of our valuation allowance, as the positive evidence outweighed the negative evidence in considering the recoverability of our deferred tax assets (See Note 8 of the Notes to Consolidated Financial Statements).
 Our remaining valuation allowance is approximately \$10.4 million, which primarily relates to state NOL carryforwards.